 Motto: Corda gratiarum abundand (Hearts of grace abound)

-Symbols: The paintbrush on the shield represents Blessed John of Fra Angelico, an Italian artist.
+Symbols: The paint brush on the shield represents Blessed John of Fiesole (Blessed Fra Angelico) because he was an Italian artist.
 The flower is the national flower of Italy.
-The ribbon symbolizes house unity, and the scales of justice symbolize helping others within the greater community.
+The ribbon symbolizes House unity, and the Justice Balance symbolizes helping others within the greater community.
 The swirl represents the everlasting appreciation and gratitude needed to show true grace.

 House Temperentia (Temperence)

 Motto: Bonitas praevalet per moderationem (Goodness prevails through moderation)